 “If that someone is considering coming out as gay or trans, they will probably spend months or likely years, considering how their disclosure might be received, and whether it’s safe to disclose.
 Bearing in mind they can’t it take back; they will spend this time looking for clues and agonising over this.”

-“So, for example, a comment about Tom Daily and his male partner about to become parents, would indicate whether those around them are accepting or not.
-They’ll be listening to what’s being said, but also gauging reactions of others listening to the conversation.
+“So, for example, a comment about Tom Daily and his male partner about to become parents would indicate whether those around them are acceptable or not.
+They’ll be listening to what’s being said, but also gauging the reactions of others listening to the conversation.
 Of course, the people in the room are completely unaware they are being monitored in this way.”

 "However, if someone does disclose and they are welcomed with open arms, this can give confidence to others to do the same.
 Which then creates a positive cycle and an increasingly warmer environment.
 I’m pleased to say we can already see a huge shift in the understanding of diversity and inclusion in the workplace.
 Large corporations are now creating senior roles in diversity and inclusion; as many now understand the importance of this."